joheynek/azure-docs/articles/active-directory/hybrid/how-to-connect-sso-faq.md

 4. Run PowerShell as an Administrator.
 In PowerShell, call `New-AzureADSSOAuthenticationContext`.
 This command should give you a popup to enter your tenant's Global Administrator credentials.
 5. Call `Get-AzureADSSOStatus | ConvertFrom-Json`.
 This command provides you the list of AD forests (look at the "Domains" list) on which this feature has been enabled.

 ### Step 2.
-Update the Kerberos decryption key on each AD forest that it was set it up on
+Update the Kerberos decryption key on each AD forest that it was set up on

 1. Call `$creds = Get-Credential`.
 When prompted, enter the Domain Administrator credentials for the intended AD forest.